malavika-sm/sweet-memory/README.md

 Designed to distinguish between recyclable, non-recyclable and hazardous materials.
 Implemented servo-controlled sorting for efficient disposal, promoting sustainability and aligning with SDG Goal 11.

-# Anaemia Detection (using Image Processing):
+# Anaemia Detection:
 The dataset used in this system consists of 42 images taken manually by us.
-It has images of people’s eye which is used for detecting anaemia using conjunctiva.
+It has images of people’s eye which is used for detecting anaemia using conjunctiva by means of Image Processing.

 Dataset: https://photos.app.goo.gl/dbqut6VFm7E2uEwJA